Thickened Liquids

 Cautions:

-Ice cream and milk alone in a blender make only a thin-liquid frappe, as ice cream melts in our mouth to turn into a thin liquid.
-You will need to add a thickening agent like thickener powder, banana, or yogurt.
+Ice cream and milk alone in a blender may make only a thin-liquid frappe, depending on the quality of the ice cream.
+Cheaper ice cream has more air whipped into it and will be thinner in the mouth.
+You may need to add a thickening agent like thickener powder, banana, or yogurt to get the frappe to the right consistency.

 Product Reviews and Discounts: